NartanVyas/strumosa-pipe/README.md

 Test should run when a developer saves or commits a file, full end-to-end tests usually run when a new pull request is submitted

 Tagging tests with keywords like #cold #api #sanity so you can grep with your testing harness and invoke the desired subset.
 For example, this is how you would invoke only the sanity test group with Mocha: mocha --grep 'sanity'

+For the Azure web app before setting up the pipe we used Jest.
+After implementing the pipeline which came with a project setup using Mocha, that became the unit testing framework which can be seen in the app right now.

 Implementing Jest with a first demo run produces this result:
 ```